Bode's & Cigar Galaxies

 Vedbæk is unfortunately not an optimal place for shooting night sky photography due to the immense amount of light pollution.

-The surrounding apartment blocks reflecting lights can be seen clearly in the top-left corner and was impossible to remove in the post processing process without loosing important details in the picture or making it look unnatural…
+The surrounding apartment blocks reflecting lights can be seen clearly in the top-right corner and was impossible to remove in the post processing process without loosing important details in the picture or making it look unnatural…

 I hope to take an even better picture of this galaxy constellation in the future – hoping to get more of the beautifully illuminated red gas bursting out of Cigar Galaxy! 🙂